-The table shows that there is an increase in area cultivated and the number of JLG groups over the years.
+The table shows that there is an increase of the cultivated area and of the number of JLG groups over the years.
 It also shows that the growth rate in number of JLG groups were almost three times larger than that of area cultivated.

 Increase in Monthly Income

-The study about the 340 JLG members in Palakkad district of Kerala from 170 JLGs shows that there is hike in the mean income of the farmers after joining the farming practice.
-This will have positive effects upon economic, social, and cultural rights of the farmers by allowing them to avail adequate housing, adequate health and adequate schooling to children etc. Coulter says if you teach a man to farm, his family will eat, if you teach a woman to farm, the entire community will be benefited.
-(Coulter,2011).
-The average monthly income before and after joining group farming is depicted in Table:5.
+The study about the 340 JLG members in Palakkad district of Kerala, from 170 JLGs, shows that there is hike in the mean income of the farmers after joining this farming practice.
+This has had positive effects upon economic, social, and cultural rights of the farmers by allowing them to avail adequate housing, health and schooling for the children, etc. Coulter (2011) says that if a man is trained to farm, his family will eat, if a woman is taught to farm, the entire community will benefit.
+The average monthly income before and after joining group farming is depicted in Table4.